ns8inc/protect-sdk-php/public/en/platform/protect-sdk-php/configuration-documentation.md

 use NS8\ProtectSDK\Config\Manager as ConfigManager;

-// Initialize configuration manager to set environment and JSON files
+// Initialize configuration manager as an object and set environment and JSON files
-$configManager = new ConfigManager('testing', null, 'base_config.json');
+$configManager = new ConfigManager();
+$configManager::initConfiguration('testing', null, 'base_config.json')

 // Fetch a boolean value for if we should log HTTP calls
 $shouldLogHttpCalls = (boolean) $configManager::getValue('log_http_calls');